EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[2Anonymized2.png]]
 ![[2Anonymized3.png]]

-In the last example (_CG\_CS_), each tuple has a different $DV$.
+In the last example (_CG\_CS_), each tuple has a different $DV$ because the tuple domain is heterogeneous.
 This type of dataset is better in terms of utility but it worsen the performance.

 ![[2Anonymized4.png]]